Course Outline

 Deploying ASP.NET Core Angular application

-- New Hosting Model, Installing on IIS, Azure, Docker Containers
+- New Hosting Model, Installing on IIS, Azure, and Docker Containers.

 Building ASP.NET CORE app outside of windows